The mean number of $2$-torsion elements in the class groups of cubic orders: Algebraic preliminaries

+By Proposition~\ref{prop-ver2}, which implies that the $G_N(\Q_p)$-orbit of $w_0$ is equal to that of $w_p$ for each prime $p$, we may view the tuple $(w_p)_p$ as an element of the right-hand side of~\eqref{eq-locglobbij}.
+Then, under the bijection, the tuple $(w_p)_p$ corresponds to the $G_N(\Z)$-orbit of the desired element $w \in W_N^0(\Z)$, as necessary.

-As an immediate consequence of Theorem~\ref{thm-stronglocglob} along with Proposition~\ref{prop-singleQ}, we have the following result concerning global integral orbits having unit $Q$-invariant: \begin{corollary} Let $f \in U_N(\Z)$ with nonzero discriminant.
+As an immediate consequence of Theorem~\ref{thm-stronglocglob} along with Proposition~\ref{prop-singleQ}, we have the following result concerning global integral orbits having unit $Q$-invariant: \begin{corollary} Let $f \in U_N(\Z)$.
 Then the set $\{(A,B) \in \on{inv}^{-1}(f) \cap W_N^0(\Z) : |Q(A,B)| = 1\}$ is nonempty and consists of a single $G_N(\Z)$-orbit. \end{corollary}